Scarygami/scary-cookie-consent/README.md

 }
 ```

-You can style the look of the `cookie-consent` toolbar using the
+You can style the look of the `scary-cookie-consent` toolbar using the
 `--cookie-consent-toolbar` CSS mixin or the `--cookie-consent-background`
 and `--cookie-consent-color` custom properties